What We Do

 Training

-PEJ trains local actors, empowering them to document crimes according to the highest evidentiary standards and safely, securely store evidence.
+PEJ trains local actors, including local civil society, community, and religious leaders, empowering them to document crimes according to the highest evidentiary standards and safely and securely store evidence.
 This helps protect survivors and witnesses and ensures evidence can be used to pursue justice.

 2